 - Camping is only permitted in designated camping areas.
 Campsites are unmarked and suitable for motorhomes, caravans, camper trailers, campervans and tents.

-- The campground has maximum capacity of 300 campers.
+- The campground can fit 250 campers.

 - There's a commercial style camp kitchen available for hire.
 Please book online.
 It includes a stove, double refrigerator, sink and hot water facilities.

 - A large picnic shelter for functions up to 50 people is also available for hire.
 There are power points and lighting.